coreystanford/angular-intl/README.md

    - Sets the language over the default.
 This should only be used once a default language has been specified, as it will be the fallback.

 `translationsLoaded: BehaviorSubject<boolean>`
-   - This is used to determine exactly when translations have arrived (from the network call after `setDefault or `setLanguage` have been executed).
+   - This is used to determine exactly when translations have arrived (from the network call after `setDefault` or `setLanguage` have been executed).
 You can `subscribe` to this if you wish to perform operations when translations are loaded throughout the lifecycle of the application.

 `get(keyPaths: string | Array<string>): Observable<TranslationResult>`
    - Accepts a string or an array of strings.
-Returns a string, or an object of strings, with the original key as the key.
+Returns an `Observable` that contains a string, or an object of strings keyed by the original translation key path (ex.
+'BODY.TITLE').
 This will only return values once translations have loaded, so it is safe to use anywhere.

 `getByFileName(keyPaths: string | Array<string>, fileName: string): Observable<TranslationResult>`
    - Unlike `setDefault` or `setLanguage`, which are globally applied, this method will load a translation file and return the translated key without enforcing that language globally.
-Like `get` it can accept a string, or an array of strings.
+Like `get`, it can accept a string or an array of strings and returns in the same pattern.